pippim/pippim.github.io/_posts/2018/2018-05-12-Multiple-Ubuntu-versions-updating-same-vnstat-database.md

 - "Week" shows 7 GB but should be 32.33 GB + 2.52 GB for 18.04 boot tonight.
 - "Month" shows 45.63 GB but it really is about 70 GB

-The reason is 16.04 and 18.04 have separate databases that aren't synced when I clone 16.04 to test partition and upgrade to 18.04: https://askubuntu.com/questions/1028604/bash-script-to-clone-ubuntu-to-new-partition-for-testing-18-04-lts-upgrade/1028605#1028605
+The reason is 16.04 and 18.04 have separate databases that aren't synced when I clone 16.04 to test partition and upgrade to 18.04: [Bash script to backup∕clone Ubuntu to another partition]({% post_url /2018/2018-04-27-Bash-script-to-backup∕clone-Ubuntu-to-another-partition %})

 How can I have Ubuntu 16.04 on one partition and Ubuntu 18.04 on another partition both updating the same `vnstat` database?
 I would like to store the database on a third partition (`ntfs` File System) already setup for sharing Windows Subsystem for Linux (WSL) data and Ubuntu data.